Time to take a different approach.

 When unsubscribe doesn't work

 Make sure the email was sent after you unsubscribed.
-Depending on the email program or interface you use, your options to prevent messages from an unwanted sender include marking them as spam repeatedly, using an explicit “block sender” feature, or creating a filter or a rule to automatically delete their messages.
-If none of those options work for you, deleting each message as it arrives is quick and reliable.
+Depending on your email program or interface, your options to prevent messages from an unwanted sender include marking them as spam repeatedly, using an explicit “block sender” feature, or creating a filter or a rule to automatically delete their messages.
+If none of those options work for you, deleting each message as it arrives is a quick and reliable solution.

 Check the date

-Before you get upset, check the date of the email you’re looking at after you unsubscribed.
+Before you get upset, check the date of the email you think you received after you unsubscribed.

-Apparently, it’s not uncommon to work through a long list of email in “most recent first” order, unsubscribe from a mailing, and then continue to encounter older messages.
-I’ve heard of people getting upset because they think the messages had been sent after unsubscribing, even though they had not been.
+It’s not uncommon to work through a long list of email in most-recent-first order, unsubscribe from a mailing, and encounter older messages as you work your way through your email.
+I’ve heard of people getting upset because they think the messages had been sent after unsubscribing.
 Check the date.

-When you do unsubscribe, give them at least a little time to take action.
-I’ll generally give them a day.
+When you unsubscribe, give them at least a day to take action.

 But don’t expect them to travel back in time.
 That technology doesn’t exist yet, at least not that I’m aware of.

 This is my go-to response.
-If someone is sending you email, especially if it’s a lot, and you follow the proper procedure to ask them to stop — meaning you’ve unsubscribed — continuing to send you messages makes them a spammer.
+If someone is sending you email, and you follow the proper procedure to ask them to stop (meaning you unsubscribed), continuing to send you messages makes them a spammer.
 It’s the very definition of spam: unsolicited commercial email.
-Once you’ve said “stop”, it’s “unsolicited” in my book.
+Once you’ve said stop, it’s unsolicited in my book.

 In theory, if you mark something as spam often enough, the spam filter should get the message and begin routing those messages to your spam or junk folder automatically.

-The problem, of course, is marking as spam doesn’t always work, and it doesn’t always work quickly.
+The problem, of course, is that marking as spam doesn’t always work, and it doesn’t always work quickly.
 It depends on the email system and spam filter you’re using.
-Some systems seem to react well and don’t take much encouragement, while others seem to completely ignore the suggestion.1
+Some systems seem to get your intent quickly while others seem to completely ignore the suggestion.1

-So if it works, great.
+So if marking it as spam works, great.
 It’s my preferred solution.

 Block senders